Home - Coinspect Security

 - Mathematical models must consider precision loss at edge cases

-- Consistent rounding directions can create exploitable biases, amplified when used in operations involving big numbers
+- Rounding operations must stick to the principle of favoring the protocol - Consistent rounding directions can create exploitable biases, amplified when used in operations involving big numbers

 - Attackers are developing and getting better in their exploitation techniques